jckail/portfolio/README.md

-# QuickResume
+# Portfolio

 ## Overview
-QuickResume is a modern, interactive resume application that transforms the traditional resume into a dynamic web experience.
+Portfolio is a modern, interactive resume application that transforms the traditional resume into a dynamic web experience.
 Built with React and FastAPI, it offers a unique way to showcase professional experience through an interactive interface with real-time data updates, smooth animations, and a responsive design that adapts to any device.

 ### Key Features
 - Interactive UI with dark/light theme support